reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ### Temperature

 **Amy Kate Boyd** joined Scott to discuss temperature in AI, explaining that higher temperatures lead to more random and creative outputs, while lower temperatures favor more predictable outcome.
 Temperature can be set to any number from 0 to 2 in the OpenAI playground with 0 providing very specific and predictable results and 2 yielding random results.
+They used the [OpenAI playground](https://platform.openai.com/playground/) to show the effect of using different temperature values.

 ![TemperatureSetAlmostto2](../images/Event_MsBuildAIDay/TemperatureSetAlmostto2.jpg)

-He shed light on tokens, which are the building blocks of AI understanding, and clarified that behind the scenes, AI processes numbers, not words.
+They shed light on tokens, which are the building blocks of AI understanding, and clarified that behind the scenes, AI processes numbers, not words.

 ### The Significance of Grounding and Prompt Engineering